Text Link

 Treating damage to the esophagus and throat caused by bulimia

-• Beta-blockers, a type of medication that reduces blood pressure
+• Beta-blockers: A type of medication that reduces blood pressure.

-• Medications to slow the blood flow to the veins of the esophagus
+• Medications: To slow the blood flow to the veins of the esophagus.

-• Applying pressure to the bleeding veins, for example with an inflated balloon in the esophagus, known as a balloon tamponade
+• Applying pressure to the bleeding veins: For example, with an inflated balloon in the esophagus, known as a balloon tamponade.

-• Blood transfusions and administration of clotting factors to restore blood volume and stop the bleeding.
+• Blood transfusions and administration of clotting factors: To restore blood volume and stop the bleeding.

+The best way to treat and prevent esophageal varices and Mallory-Wiess syndrome is to address the underlying cause.
 Early treatment and intervention in cases of bulimia nervosa can prevent further damage resulting from esophageal bleeding and other complications of the eating disorder.
-Additionally, professional help from a multidisciplinary team will help a person to heal emotionally, physically, psychologically, and medically.
+Additionally, professional help from a multidisciplinary team will help a person to heal mentally and medically.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.